wesnoth/wesnoth/players_changelog.md

 ## Version 1.14.1+dev
  ### Campaigns
    * Northern Rebirth:
-     * In 'Infested Caves', fixed various issues with AI balancing
+     * In 'Infested Caves', fixed various issues with AI balancing.
    * Sceptre of Fire:
      * In 'Caverns of Flame', fixed various issues with the volcano eruption.
    * Under the Burning Suns: